craigarms/ndcrawl/README.md

 # CDP/LLDP Network Discovery Crawler for Cisco networks

+## Todo
+- Add Serial Number collection
+- Dedup devices on Serial Number
+- Generate Graphviz Output
+- Collect platform version and ios image

+## Fork information
+This has been forked to be able to accomodate the needs of Craig Armstrong Commits will be as detailed as possible, code maintenance may die as quickly as this repo was forked

 This is experimental at the moment.
 Uses netmiko and some seed devices to scrape your network and output CSV files of all neighbor topology data, as well as a device list file.
 Uses threaded connections at each iteration, moving out from